David & the Citizens

 David & the Citizens was a Swedish rock band formed in 1999 in Skåne.
-In 2022 David moved back to Sweden to pursue happiness in doing what he loves most (composing and creating music).

 History

 The band was created in 1999 by the singer and songwriter David Fridlund.
 With a couple of already-recorded songs he moved from Stockholm to Malmö.
 In a few weeks he had managed to form the band together with Mikael Carlsson, Jenny Wilson, and Karl-Jonas Winqvist, and perform with the band at the now-closed "Den blinda åsnan" (the Blind Donkey).
 The same year the band played at the Hultsfred festival and the Emmaboda festival.
 Jenny and Karl-Jonas left the band to focus whole-heartedly at their band First Floor Power in Stockholm, which led to Alexander Madsen, Conny Fridh and later also Magnus Bjerkert joining the band.

 Their first, self-titled, EP was released on April 9, 2001 on Adrian Recordings.
 The same year another EP was released under the name I've Been Floating Upstream.
 The band also made their second performance at the Hultsfred festival that year.
 The debut album For all Happy Endings was released March 8, 2002, and soon after the EP Song Against Life whose title track lay several weeks on MTV:s Up North.
 In the summer of 2002 the band played at all the major festivals in Sweden as well as the Roskilde Festival in Denmark.
 In 2003 the band released their second album Until the Sadness is Gone, and in 2004 the EP Big Chill which also Mattias Alkberg appeared on.
 Until the Sadness is Gone was nominated for a Swedish Grammy Award in 2003/2004.

 In 2006 the band released the DVD Let's Not Fall Apart 1999-2005 about the band's development up until today.
 Ironically, the band had lost two members, Alexander Madsen and Mikael Carlsson, at the time for the release.
 John Bjerkert joined the band on percussion, but the band is currently consisting of four members.
 The new constellation of David & the Citizens released a minialbum titled Are You In My Blood May 17, 2006.
 This is the first release on another label than Adrian Recordings (owned by bandmember Magnus Bjerkert).
 Instead the record is released on Lund based label Bad Taste Records.